 A coconut-scented shower gel is more my speed.
 Softsoap shower gel has never let me down.
 The coconut scent isn’t overpowering and it leaves my skin feeling clean and moisturized.
 If I was looking for a cleanser to remove a layer of skin with the scrubbing beads, this isn’t it.
 The beads floating in the soap acting as the “scrub” disappear into my shower poof.
 But the lather is thick, leave behind a light coconut scent reminiscent of a beach vacation.

 Do you find yourself collecting bath and beauty products?
-It so easy to get board with a product and move on to the next.
-For the remaining of the month, I challenge you to find products hidden away in the bathroom and use them up.
-Let me know if you are successful in emptying an overdue bath products.
+It is so easy to get bored with a product and move on to the next.
+For the remainder of September, I challenge you to find products hidden away in the bathroom and use them up.
+Let me know if you are successful in emptying an overdue bath product.